hushmand/hushmand/README.md

 <br>

 ## EXPERIENCE
-<b>Freelancer 2014-2016</b>
-- Created custom mobile applications using native technologies.
-- Tested applications prior to final review to verify issue resolution.
-- Use the latest frameworks and architectures required by projects
-- Documented software development methodologies in technical manuals to be used by IT personnel in future projects.

-<b>TahaTech 2017-2018</b>
-- Online taxi sdk platfrm and deploy for another companies
-- native android & iOS application
-- Use the OpenStreetMap

-<b>HitechInnovationCenter 2019-2020</b>
-- Implementation of medical apps connected with the ble devices
-- Using MQTT for tranfer data
-- Use the TensorFlow to import AI network

 <b>CFBTEL Co.
 2021-2023</b>
 - Implement voice calls using Linphone SDK in native languages(swift, kotlin) and their relationship to Flutter.